History

 Counter-reaction

-At 15:30, the operational group led by the district prosecutor, the head of the district police, the head of the security section, and the investigator of the internal affairs department would arrive at the scene.
-After they were informed about the situation, they began the first actions.
-Around 16:00-17:00, the arrest of convict Pal Zefi was made, and later the arrests of other prisoners.
-The camp leaders who carried out the arrests were accompanied by a crowd, among whom Dervish Bejko shouted: “Don’t arrest him, you scoundrels.”
-Around 18:00, after the prosecutor’s sanction was issued, work began for the arrest of five other convicts.
-At this time, many prisoners gathered on the roof and started to move around in revolt.
+At 15.30 the operative group headed by the district prosecutor, the chief of district police, the chief of the security section, and the investigator of the branch of internal affairs would arrive at the scene.
+After becoming acquainted with the situation, they began the first actions.
+Around 16:00–17:00 the arrest of the convict Pal Zefi was carried out and then of the other prisoners.
+The camp leaders who carried out the arrests were accompanied by a crowd, among whom Dervish Bejko shouted: “Do not arrest him, you scoundrels.”
+Around 18:00, after the issuance of the sanction by the prosecutor, work began for the arrest also of 5 other convicts.
+At this time, on the terrace many convicts gathered who began to move in revolt.

 21 May